cnat3103/19-Employee-Directory/readme.md

 MIT license

 ## Contribution
-The design and content of the application is derived from a review of material provided by Trilogy Education Service in Unit 19 and youtube content available here for the deploy: https://www.youtube.com/watch?v=1wDzEjXbblM.
+The design and content of the application is derived from a review of material provided by Trilogy Education Service in Unit 19.

+PLEASE NOTE - the basis for the logic was provided at the following source: https://codesandbox.io/s/objective-kepler-xu5y1?file=/src/index.js.
+It was here that I retrieved the basis for the filter and sorter functions.

+Youtube content available here assisted with the deploy on Github Pages: https://www.youtube.com/watch?v=1wDzEjXbblM.

 ## Collaborators
 There are many ways in which you can participate in the project, for example: